MSP: A Multi-step Screening Procedure for Sparse Recovery: Simulation studies

-where $x_{ij}$ and $\epsilon_i$ are generated from multivariate normal distribution for sample size.
-We choose 4 regression coefficients nonzero, $\beta_2, \beta_3, \beta_4, \beta_p$, and shrink others to zero.
-The predictor vector is generated from $N (0, \Sigma)$.
-We consider the data sets that the irrelevant variable is highly correlated with relevant variables.
-Two scenarios are considered.
-The first predictor $x_{i1}$ of two scenarios are both generated to be correlated with other seven predictors by
+where $x_{ij}$ are generated from a multivariate normal distribution $N (0, \Sigma)$ and $\epsilon_i$ is generated from $ N(0, 1) $.
+Four regression coefficients are set as nonzero, specifically $(\beta_2, \beta_3, \beta_4, \beta_p) = (2,4,4,4)$, and others are set to zero.
+We consider the case where some irrelevant variable is highly correlated with the relevant variables.
+Specifically, we set